ikim025/ucr-cs100/textbook/using-bash/nctutorial/README.md

 So if nothing is listening on port 80, you can run your web server.
 But if you get output, that means something is running on that port and you should close it before trying to make a web server.

 Port scanning also works on domain names!
-Here is an example:
+This is an example:
 ```
 abarb014@nctutorial$ nc -z -v -w 1 google.com 80
 found 0 associations